 The surgery to expose and bracket an impacted tooth is a very straightforward surgical procedure that is performed in the oral surgeon’s office.
 For most patients, it is performed under IV sedation.
 The procedure is generally scheduled for 60 minutes if one tooth is being exposed and bracketed and 105 minutes if both sides require treatment.
 If the procedure only requires exposing the tooth with no bracketing, the time required will be shortened by about one half.
 These issues will be discussed in detail at your preoperative consultation with your doctor.

 You can expect a limited amount of bleeding from the surgical sites after surgery.
 Although there will be some discomfort after surgery at the surgical sites, most patients find Tylenol or Advil to be more than adequate to manage any pain they may have.
 Within two to three days after surgery there is usually little need for any medication at all.
 There may be some swelling from holding the lip up to visualize the surgical site; it can be minimized by applying ice packs to the lip for the afternoon after surgery.
 Bruising is not a common finding at all after these cases.
 A soft, bland diet is recommended at first, but you may resume your normal diet as soon as you feel comfortable chewing.
 It is advised that you avoid sharp food items like crackers and chips as they will irritate the surgical site if they jab the wound during initial healing.
-Your doctor will see you seven to ten days after surgery to evaluate the healing process and make sure you are maintaining good oral hygiene.
 You should plan to see your orthodontist within 1-14 days to activate the eruption process by applying the proper rubber band to the chain on your tooth.
 As always your doctor is available at the office or can be beeped after hours if any problems should arise after surgery.
 Simply call us at (361) 992-3873 if you have any questions.